TIVerse/pyveda/docs/brief.md

 ## 1. Executive Summary

-### 1.1 What is PyVeda?
+### 1.1 What is VedaRT?

-PyVeda (Python Versatile Execution and Dynamic Adaptation) is a parallel runtime library that unifies Python's fragmented concurrency ecosystem under a single adaptive, observable, and deterministic execution layer.
+VedaRT (Python Versatile Execution and Dynamic Adaptation) is a parallel runtime library that unifies Python's fragmented concurrency ecosystem under a single adaptive, observable, and deterministic execution layer.
 It is the Python counterpart to the Rust project `veda-rs`, providing a drop-in replacement for Ray, Dask, and asyncio with superior ergonomics and performance.

 ### 1.2 The Problem